sanjaysingh/editor/README.md

 DO-->>Viewer: ended
 ```

-> Note: If Mermaid doesn’t render in your preview, view this README on GitHub or use a Mermaid-enabled preview extension.

 ### UI Quickstart
 - Start: click the signal icon to start Live Share; copy the link from the dialog
 - Join: click the link or use the link icon and enter the key (format `ABC-234`)